aiidateam/aiida-test-cache/docs/source/user_guide/archive_cache.rst

         self.out('computed_diff', computed_diff)

-And an example of using the above fixtures in a pytest test suite looks as follows
+And here is the test

 .. code-block:: python